VictorMMosqueraG/Task_Managment/README.md

 ---

 By adhering to these commit message guidelines, we ensure a well-maintained and organized project history that improves both collaboration and automation.

+## Seed Database
+If you want to populate the database, you need to run the project (instructions are provided in the previous sections).
+After that, go to the `script` folder, then navigate to the `database` folder, and look for the `see.database.sql` file.
+Next, run the script in your database management tool.
+This script will only populate the permissions, roles, and their relationships.
+You will need to use the endpoint to create a user and assign the desired role (admin or user).

+**NOTE:** In production, this file should be deleted or ignored in the Dockerfile.